Inflect logo

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts Data centers in Shannon are situated near the Shannon Free Zone, an international business park that hosts aerospace, technology, and logistics companies.
-This proximity offers low-latency connectivity for local enterprises.
+Proximity To Key Business Districts: Data centers in Shannon are strategically located to serve the Shannon Free Zone, a major hub for aviation, logistics, and technology companies.
+This proximity enables low-latency connectivity for businesses operating in Ireland's Midwest region.

 Natural Disaster Risk

-Based on the INFORM Risk Index, Shannon has a Very Low overall risk score of 2.1 out of 10, as of September 2025.
-This indicates an extremely stable environment for data center operations with minimal threat from natural hazards.
+Shannon has a very low natural disaster risk profile, with an INFORM Risk score of 2.1 out of 10 as of September 2025.
+This indicates a highly stable environment for critical infrastructure.

 WHY CHOOSE US?Helping You Find Connectivity Solutions For Your Business